9 Buzzwords You Don’t Want to Ruin Your Job Descriptions

 “Let’s make it really special,” you think.
 “Can’t just call it a plain, old marketer, developer, or sales position.
 Let’s add awesome adjectives and nouns!
 Like ninja marketer, rockstar developer, and sales guru!”

 There you have it: what others call “buzzwords.”
 They may sound cool, but they don’t really capture candidates’ attention in a good way.
-They mostly raise eyebrows.
+They mostly raise eyebrows in the employment market.

 Let’s take a look at nine of the most common buzzwords we’ve seen flying around in job descriptions, plus what candidates think when each one buzzes by.